Searching for Reciprocity in Japan

 Why participate?

-This course will examine what it is like to live in a reciprocal society.
-We will observe Edo’s (1603 – 1867) ecological lifestyle by visiting Edo Tokyo Museum and the downtown of Tokyo, such as Yanaka, Sendagi, Nezu and Asakusa.
+This course will examine reciprocity through the lens of historical, cross-cultural, and cross-generational contexts.
+We will explore Koyasan and Kyoto to learn about Japanese spirituality and its connection to reciprocity, We will observe Edo’s (1603 – 1867) ecological lifestyle by visiting Edo Tokyo Museum and the downtown of Tokyo, such as Yanaka, Sendagi, Nezu and Asakusa.
 In Hokkaido, we will discuss the spiritual interaction between nature and the Ainu people, who lived a reciprocal lifestyle with nature and animals by visiting Sapporo University and Hokkaido University in Sapporo city.
-Then we will visit Ainu village called Nibutani and Akan Kotan.
-In these Kotan, we will learn their world view and their reciprocal lives.
+Then we will visit Ainu village called Akan Kotan.
+In Akan, we will learn their world view and their reciprocal lives as well as ethnic tourism.

 Course focus